Becoming Catholic - RCIA

 The Rite of Christian Initiation of Adults is a process for those who would like to learn more about the Catholic Church, and who are considering the possibility of joining.
 It is open to all non-Catholics who would like to learn more.

-If you or someone you know is interested in RCIA: Please contact David & Lisa Wright at 615-305-0837 or firstname.lastname@example.org for more information.
+If you or someone you know is interested in RCIA please fill out the inquiry form below.
+Please contact Erin Stracener at 615-550-5100 or firstname.lastname@example.org with any questions.

 Sessions are held from September until May each year on Tuesday evenings.